Disclaimer: I was provided a copy of this book by the publisher, Countryman Press, but the opinions are my own!

 The top of my pile this last couple of weeks was King Arthur Flour Baker’s Companion: The All-Purpose Baking Cookbook, by King Arthur Flour and published by the Countryman Press.
-If you are a baker, this is a must-have addition to your collection of cookbooks, and if you aren’t, this book will inspire you to try.
+If you are a baker, the King Arthur cookbook is a must-have addition to your collection of cookbooks, and if you aren’t, this book will inspire you to try.

 This particular copy I received is the ten-year anniversary edition, newly out in paperback.
 I was very excited to learn that it is the winner of the James Beard Foundation’s Kitchenaid Cookbook of the Year, and one of Food & Wine Magazine’s 10 Best Cookbooks of the year, too, though I am not surprised at all.
 King Arthur Flour has a history of excellent recipes and books and this one is no exception.
 It also came with a long list of good reviews from big name organizations; this one, by the St. Petersburg Times, says it all: “This book is a must for any home baker.”
 (And Alton Brown’s positive review is enough alone to sell me on it!)